360 Huntington Avenue

 The Master of Arts Program in Applied Economics is a unique, practice-oriented degree program, combining analytical tools with policy applications.
 For qualified students, we offer the opportunity to apply for paid work positions as practicing economists for 3 or 6 months as part of their academic program.
 The program is large enough to support a full slate of core and elective courses each year, yet small enough to maintain a sense of community among the students.

 Learn more about the Master of Arts in Applied Economics >>

 The Ph.D.
-Program in Applied Economics is small and focused, offering specialization in Industrial Organization or Labor Economics.
+Program in Applied Economics is small and focused, offering specialization in Industrial Organization, Competition Policy, and Regulatory Economics, and Labor Economics.
 Both fields serve to prepare students for work in business and government positions concerned with product and labor market operations and with policies to address market problems.

 Learn more about the Ph.D.
 Program in Applied Economics >>

 305 Lake Hall, 617.373.2196

 Economics Student Services Secretary